cbor-wg/cddl-more-control/draft-ietf-cbor-cddl-more-control.md

 ~~~
 {: sourcecode-name="example3.cddl"}

-Note that a `.jsonseq` is not provided, as no use case is known yet.
+Note that a `.jsonseq` is not provided for {{-jsonseq}}, as no use case
+for inclusion in CDDL is known yet.

 There is no way to constrain the use of blank space in data items to
 be validated; variants (e.g, not providing for any blank space) could
 be defined.